-If your primary language is not English, an interpreter can be provided.
+If your primary language is not English, an interpreter can be provided at the I.E.P. meeting.

 Reavis High School encourages you to participate in your student's I.E.P. planning.
 The I.E.P. includes the following components: 1) a statement of present levels of achievement and functional performance; 2) annual goals; instructional benchmarks; 3) specific education and related services to be provided, including the initiation date and anticipated duration of services; 4) extent to which the student will participate in general education programs; 5) schedules for determining achievement of instructional objectives/benchmarks: and 6) a transition plan.